-W. Curtis Worthington, Jr. Prize
+W. Curtis Worthington Jr. Research Paper Competition

-Papers entered in the competition should represent original research in the history of thehealth sciences.
+Papers entered in the Competition should represent original research in the history of thehealth sciences.
 They may cover any historical period and any cultural tradition.
 Paper topics may include -- but are by no means limited to -- public health policy and the social context of disease and health; the construction of the medical profession and medical institutions; gender and medical theory or practice; learned medical practitioners as social, political, and economic agents; notions of the human body as the subject of health, disease, and therapeutic intervention; medicine and natural philosophy/science; medicine and the humanities; and the development of health science disciplines such as nursing, dentistry, pharmacy, and allied health fields.

-One first prize of $1,500 will be awarded each year to the winner in each category: undergraduate and graduate.
-The winning papers will be published in the Journal of the South Carolina Medical Association, subject to the review and requirements of its editor.
-Entries must be received by MAY 31st in each contest year.
-Entries must be not fewer than 2,500 words nor more than 5,000 words (not including notes and bibliography).
+Entries may not have been published previously, nor be submitted more than once.
+A person may submit only one entry each year.
+The same person may not win first prize during two consecutive years.
+This competition is open to any degree-seeking individual attending an accredited college or university.
+Additionally, interns and residents in accredited programs are eligible in the graduate category.
+Entries must be not fewer than 2,500 words nor more than 4,000 words (not including notes and bibliography).
 Photographs or illustrations should be included whenever possible or appropriate.
 Manuscripts should be submitted as a Word document or as an unformatted ASCII-preferred document.
 Send completed application form as an attachment with your submission; do not include any personal identification information in the text of your submission.
-Entries must be received by MAY 31st in each contest year.
+Entries must be received by May 31st in each contest year.